ehamberg/typeclassopedia-md/typeclassopedia.md

 % Typeclassopedia
 % Brent Yorgey

 Originally published 12 March 2009 in [issue 13](http://www.haskell.org/wikiupload/8/85/TMR-Issue13.pdf) of [the Monad.Reader](http://themonadreader.wordpress.com/).
 Ported to the Haskell wiki in November 2011 by Geheimdienst.
 Converted to Markdown in August 2013 by Erlend Hamberg.
-Converted to epub with [pandoc](http://www.pandoc.org).
+Converted to EPUB format with [pandoc](http://www.pandoc.org).

 *This is not the official version of the Typeclassopedia.
 The official version is now the [Haskell wiki version](http://www.haskell.org/haskellwiki/Talk:Typeclassopedia) which supersedes the version published in the Monad.Reader.
 Please help update and extend it by editing it yourself or by leaving comments, suggestions, and questions on the [talk page](http://www.haskell.org/haskellwiki/Talk:Typeclassopedia).*